Scan Science and Technology

 Despite the proven benefits of strict blood pressure (BP) control on primary and secondary prevention of stroke, management of acute hypertensive response in the early post-stroke period is surrounded by substantial controversy.
 Observational studies showed that raised BP on ischemic stroke onset is prognostically associated with excess risk for early adverse events and mortality.
 By contrast, randomized controlled trials and recent meta-analyses showed that although Antihypertensive Therapy effectively controls elevated BP in the acute stage of ischemic stroke, this BP-lowering effect is not translated into improvement in the risk of death or dependency.
 On this basis, acute and aggressive BP responses within 24 h of stroke onset should be avoided and Antihypertensive Therapy is recommended only for patients presenting with acute ischemic stroke and BP > 220/120 mmHg or those with BP > 185/110 mmHg who are eligible for Therapy with intravenous tissue plasminogen activator.
 By contrast, recent clinical trials showed that intensive BP lowering to levels

-Elisabeth R Mathiesen – 3rd expert on this subject based on the ideXlab platform
+Elisabeth R Mathiesen – One of the best experts on this subject based on the ideXlab platform.

 improved pregnancy outcome in type 1 diabetic women with microalbuminuria or diabetic nephropathy effect of intensified Antihypertensive TherapyDiabetes Care, 2009Co-Authors: Lene Ringholm Nielsen, Peter Damm, Elisabeth R MathiesenAbstract:

 OBJECTIVE—To describe pregnancy outcome in type 1 diabetic women with normoalbuminuria, microalbuminuria, or diabetic nephropathy after implementation of an intensified Antihypertensive therapeutic strategy.